BaPSF/bapsflib/docs/howtos/readdata.rst

 extracted from the HDF5 file.
 This is useful when only a fraction of the data needs to be manipulated, since :meth:`~bapsflib.lapdhdf.files.File.read_data` will only bring that subset of data into memory.
+If :code:`shots` is not specified, then all shots are extracted.

 The :code:`shots` keyword can be an :code:`int`, list of :code:`ints`, or a :func:`slice` object.
 Suppose the HDF5 dataset (:code:`dset`) has